 There is no such thing as too many books right?
 And feeding into this addiction is our handy list of bookstores that you need to check out in Chennai.
 While we love our Kindles, this gadget can never replace the business of browsing through books, feeling them, stocking up on loads of them and then reading them of course.
 Come, let’s go on a book shops in Chennai crawl right away.

-Books Piled High In A Garage To An Iconic Heritage One, These Bookstores In Chennai Are Lit
+Books Piled High In A Garage To An Iconic Heritage One, Here Are The Best Bookstores In Chennai